nuuuwan/news_lk3_data/README.md

 *2024-01-30 12:50:00* · [`adaderanalk`](https://www.adaderana.lk/news/96849/three-junior-staffers-of-parliament-arrested-over-abuse-allegations) · `en`

-Three junior staff members of parliament have been arrested by the Child and Women’s Bureau of Police for allegedly abusing two female staff members.
+Three junior staff members of parliament have been arrested by the Child and Women’s Bureau of Police over abuse allegations.

+The three suspects are accused of abusing two female staff members.

+Meanwhile, in August 2023, a three-member committee initiated an internal investigation into the complaints on allegations of sexual abuse of the female employees of the parliament’s Catering and Housekeeping Department.

+The committee was appointed in response to a question raised by MP Rohini Kumari Wijerathna during a parliamentary session.
+The committee was chaired by Secretary-General of Parliament Kushani Anusha Rohanadeera.

+The parliamentarian had raised the matter in the parliament referring to media reports of the female housekeeping staffers of the parliament being sexually abused by other officials.

 ◼️